-6.15 And this is how you are to make it itself.
+Gen. 6:15 And this is how you are to make it itself את.

 Three hundred cubits is the length of the container, fifty cubits its breadth and thirty cubits its height.

-6.16 Make a skylight for the container and complete it to a cubit above.
+Gen. 6:16 Make a skylight for the container and complete it to a cubit above.

 And the entrance for the container place in its side.

 Make it with lower, second, and third levels.

-6.17 And behold!
+Gen. 6:17 And behold!

-I Myself am bringing

-the flood waters themselves

-over the land,

-destroying all flesh

-in which exists

-a breath of life

-from under the skies.

-All that is on the land

-will breathe out.
+I Myself am bringing the flood waters themselves את over the land, destroying all flesh in which exists a breath of life from under the skies.
+All that is on the land will breathe out.

 This verse brings the first use of the intensive pronoun, "I Myself".
 It's a very emphatic form.

 It declares precisely that this is the will of YAHWEH Himself.

 He is bringing, in His own time, the flood waters.
 He's preparing Noah for an event that is yet to happen.

 And He has now given him instructions on what he is to do to prepare for it.

-The flood waters will destroy all life in which exists a breath of life.
-The term used is ruach.
+The flood waters will destroy all life in which exists a breath of life.The term used is ruach.

 A different term is used to say "breathe out".
 That term is normally translated as "die", and that is indeed what it means, but the connection to the breath of life is important.
-The connection needs to be made between the two terms, All that is on the land will end up dead.
+The connection needs to be made between these two terms, yet most translations fail to do so.
+All that is on the land will end up dead.
 What's not on the land will not die.
 This includes the living creatures in the sea.
 They are not listed with the other things that will die, nor is provision made for them within the container.

-My covenant itself את with you yourself.
-And you are to go into the container, you and your sons and your woman and your sons' women, you yourself.
+Gen. 6:18 And I am establishing My covenant itself את with you yourself את.

+And you are to go into the container, you, and your sons, and your woman, and your sons' women, you yourself את.

 This is the first covenant in Scripture.

 It's a covenant of promise, just like the later covenant with Abraham will be.

-YAHWEH is the One who establishes it.
+YAHWEH is the One Who establishes it.

 In the mind of a Hebrew it's an act already completed simply because YAHWEH's Word has been spoken concerning it.

-It's guaranteed.
+It is guaranteed!

 Notice the emphasis.

-This is My personal covenant with you personally (twice).
+This is My personal covenant

+- with you personally (twice).

 Specific, emphatic.

 They are not to "come into the container".

 YAHWEH is not standing inside inviting them in.
 It hasn't been built yet.

 They are to go into this container, when it's completed, and at the time YAHWEH indicates to them.

 This is not a typical Scriptural covenant.

 There's no "cutting the covenant" as is normally done.

 This one requires no specific action on Noah's part.

-This is a one-sided covenant, established by YAHWEH Himself.
+This is a one sided covenant, established by YAHWEH Himself.
 It depends only upon YAHWEH.

 We might consider it more properly to be a promise, given in the form of a covenant, or contract, which is backed by The Word of YAHWEH Himself.

-6.19 And from everything alive, from all flesh, two from each you are to cause to come into the container to keep alive, you yourself. את Male and female they are to be.
-6.20 From the flying things according to their species, and from the animals according to their species, and from all crawling things of the land according to their species, two from each are to come to you in order to live.
+Gen. 6:19 And from everything alive, from all flesh, two from each you are to cause to come into the container to keep alive, you yourself אמר.
+Male and female they are to be.
+Gen. 6:20 From the flying things according to their species, and from the animals according to their species, and from all crawling things of the land according to their species, two from each are to come to you in order to live.